Tiffany Casper, D.O.

 For parents, it can be hard to tell whether your child's illness requires antibiotics or if there are other ways to effectively treat his or her symptoms.
 To prevent overuse of these drugs, it's important to know when home remedies can be used instead of antibiotics.

 If your child has an ear infection, consider using over-the-counter pain relievers in place of antibiotics.
-Children’s ear infections usually improve within two to three days, especially for kids who are 2 years or older.
-If your child’s health does not improve within a few days, it would be wise to take them in to see their provider.
+Children's ear infections usually improve within two to three days, especially for kids who are 2 years or older.
+If symptoms do not improve within a few days, it would be wise to take your child in to his or her provider.

-- Your child is between 6 months and 2 years old, and has moderate to severe pain.
+- 6 months to 2 and has moderate to severe pain

-- Your child is 2 years old or older and experiencing severe symptoms.
+- 2 or older and experiencing severe symptoms

 Strep throat is caused by bacteria.
 However, most children with the symptoms of strep throat have a virus.
 You should ask for a strep throat test before turning to antibiotics to cure your child's symptoms.